The Saint Consulting Group: History

 P. Michael Saint is a graduate of College of the Holy Cross with a degree in political science, he earned his master's in business administration from the Owen Graduate School of Management at Vanderbilt University.
 Saint, a Boston native, previously worked as journalist before serving as the press officer for former Massachusetts lieutenant governor Thomas P. O'Neill III (son of Tip, former U.S. House Speaker).

 After serving on O'Neill's staff, Saint founded Saint Consulting in 1983 as a one-man operation, doing public relations and political work.
 He began to focus on land use in the mid-1990s and met Patrick Fox, who was running political campaigns in Massachusetts.

-Current business
+Business

-According to an article in the Wall Street Journal, Saint Consulting has conducted about 1,500 campaigns in 44 states.
+According to an article in The Wall Street Journal, Saint Consulting has conducted about 1,500 campaigns in 44 states.
 Approximately 500 of those campaigns have been to block a development; many opposition campaigns have been clandestine.
 Many of Saint's covert projects oppose new Walmart stores, by funding local opposition groups and paid for by Walmart's competitors or unions who oppose the non-union Walmart.
 Funding typically comes from large rival supermarket chains.

 As of 2009, Saint is currently working on 135 cases in the U.S., UK and Canada.
 As of 2006, the company had about 55 employees, most with backgrounds in grassroots political campaigns.

 In 2009, three members of the Saint Consulting Group, Mike Saint, Robert J. Flavell, and Patrick F. Fox wrote the book Nimby Wars.